MagnusHaughey/liverMitoDNAPipeline/README.md

 bash ./sort_files.sh [path]
 ```

-where {path} is the file path to the results/SNVs/ directory where all of the "...summary.dat" files are output by Snakemake.
+where [path] is the file path to the results/SNVs/ directory where all of the "...summary.dat" files are output by Snakemake.

 2. SNV\_checkReplicates.py; to generate a plot of variant frequencies in replicate 1 vs. replicate 2